 The Administration's FY2005 request for international HIV/AIDS, tuberculosis, and malaria programs totals about \$2.8 billion, as compared with \$2.4 billion appropriated for FY2004.
 The FY2005 request includes a large increase for the Global AIDS Initiative, headquartered at the Department of State, while the request for the Global Fund to Fight AIDS, Tuberculosis, and Malaria (Global Fund) is \$200 million, as compared with \$546.7 million appropriated in FY2004.
-The Foreign Operations Appropriations bill reported in the House (H.R.
-4818/H.Rept.
-108-599) would provide slightly more than the Administration's request overall, as well as \$400 million as the Foreign Operations component of the Global Fund contribution.
+The Foreign Operations Appropriations bill that passed the House on July 15, 2004, would provide slightly more than the Administration's request overall and includes \$400 million as the Foreign Operations component of the Global Fund contribution.
 An additional portion of the contribution is provided through the Labor/Health and Human Services Appropriation.
 For additional information, see CRS Issue Brief IB10050, AIDS in Africa.